Chapter 1 - The Last Sun Day

 “Whoa,” he said as he turned it over in his palm.

-It appeared to be a variation of amethyst or fluorite, presumably, both common to this area.
+It seemed to be a variation of amethyst or fluorite, presumably, both common to this area.
 The corner had cracked, revealing a brilliant display of purple-and-green forms within.
 Deciding to classify it later, he tucked the find away in his pocket.

 Back home, Xander had a personal rock collection that spanned over four large container shelves, with almost every slot filled with a different classification—a plethora of agates, garnets, amethysts, a few gold nuggets, and geodes in every color imaginable.

-Water droplets splashed on his forehead, and as he glanced up, the last beam of sunlight vacated the sky.
+Rain droplets splashed on his forehead, and as he glanced up, the last beam of sunlight vacated the sky.
 The last light was gone.
 A gray blanket of clouds stretched over the land, and the color and vibrancy of the forest disappeared.
 It was as though he had stepped into a black-and-white film.

 “Warning.
 AQI value has exceeded 280,” Orsa said.
 “Your respirator is strongly advised.”